implico/frontend-starter/README.md

   },
   deps: ['clean', ['js', 'views']],

-  // blockQuitOnFinish: true  //set this option only for permanent tasks like watching for changes (by default any task function is wrapped to ensure process quitting)
+  // blockQuitOnFinish: true  //set this option only for persistent tasks like watching for changes (by default any task function is wrapped to ensure process quitting)
 }
 ```